 “Department” shall mean the Massachusetts Department of Public Utilities.

-“Department DG Guidelines for Interconnection” shall mean the guidance materials for interconnection of distributed generation, as approved and published by the Department of Public Utilities.
+“Department DG Guidelines for Interconnection” shall mean the guidance materials for interconnection of distributed energy resources, as approved and published by the Department of Public Utilities.

 “Detailed Study” shall mean the final phase of engineering study, if necessary, conducted by the Company to determine substantial System Modifications to its EPS, resulting in project cost estimates and a construction schedule for such modifications that will be required to provide the requested interconnection service.

-“DG” shall mean Distributed Generation.

-“DR” shall mean the Facility.
-This term is used in IEEE Standard 1547-2003.
+“Distributed Generation” or “DG” shall mean plant or equipment (and all facilities ancillary and appurtenant thereto) used to produce, manufacture or otherwise generate electricity, that is owned and/or operated by the Interconnecting Customer and located on the Customer’s side of the PCC, and capable of paralleling with the Company EPS.

+“Energy Storage System” or “ESS” shall mean a device that captures energy produced at one time, stores that energy for a period of time, and delivers that energy as electricity for use at a future time.
+For purposes of this Interconnection Tariff, an Energy Storage System can be considered part of a Facility or a Facility in whole.
+ESS shall also be subject to and comply with the Company’s Operational Parameters for Energy Storage System Provision, M.D.P.U.
+XXX, as the same may be amended.

+“Distributed Energy Resource Management System” or “DERMS” shall mean a dynamic control system operated and controlled by the Company that provides a signal to a DER Facility to operate within a permissible range or perform other functions to alleviate and/or support electric power system conditions, as determined by the Company.

 “Expedited Process” shall mean, as described in Section 3.3, process steps for Listed Facilities from initial application to final written authorization, using a set of technical screens to determine impact on the Company EPS.

+“Export Capacity” shall mean the maximum Nameplate Rating of a Facility in alternating current (AC), except that where the export capacity is limited by any of the methods identified in Section 4.3 of this Interconnection Tariff, or any other acceptable method approved by the Company in its sole discretion, the Export Capacity shall be the amount of limited capacity as measured at the Point of Common Coupling (not including Inadvertent Export).

 “Facility” shall mean a source of electricity owned and/or operated by the Interconnecting Customer that is located on the Customer’s side of the PCC, and all facilities ancillary and appurtenant thereto, including interconnection equipment, which the Interconnecting Customer requests to interconnect to the Company EPS.

+“Facility” shall mean the DER that is owned and operated by the Interconnecting Customer and located on the Customer’s side of the PCC that has the capability to operate in parallel with the Company EPS.

 “FERC” shall mean Federal Energy Regulatory Commission.

 “Force Majeure Event” shall mean any event that is beyond the reasonable control of the affected Company or Interconnecting Customer, and that the affected Company or Interconnecting Customer is unable to prevent or provide against by exercising commercially reasonable efforts, including the following events or circumstances, but only to the extent they satisfy the preceding requirements: acts of war or terrorism, public disorder, insurrection, or rebellion; floods, hurricanes, earthquakes, lightning, storms, and other natural calamities; explosions or fire; strikes, work stoppages, or labor disputes; embargoes; and sabotage.
 For the treatment of Force Majeure see Section 3.7.